 Bali’s mountainous interior is justly famed for its culture and beauty, and it is a great idea to take a one-day trip from your Beach base up to the town of Ubud.
 Rising up into the mountains through beautiful tiered paddy rice-fields makes the journey an experience in itself.

-Seven Days to 14 Days in Bali
+Is Seven Days in Bali enough?

 if you can spend a week or more in Bali, it’s a great idea to consider a two-stop holiday.
 You could spend some time at a beach resort of your choosing and then head up into the mountains for a few days to explore the interior of the island.